 Apart from the 180-degree type, another 450, 600, 900 and 1200 are also available to match different applications.

-DIFVAN copper cable lug is an ideal lug for power grounding supply in large gauge applications.
+being a cable lug supplier, DIFVAN copper compression lug is an ideal lug for power grounding supply in large gauge applications.
 On the end of each battery cable lugs, they can be crimped, welded or soldered to a wire using a bolt, screw or spring clip.

 The size can vary from 1.5 Sqmm to 1000 Sqmm, with varying bolt sizes.
 One hole and two holes are both available.
 They are widely used to terminate cables to distribution boxes and transformer.

-This copper cable lug is the best connecting lug for wires.
+This copper cable lug terminal connector is the best connecting lug for wires.
 Conductivity rate is more than 97%.
 For most stable performance, a higher coefficient indicates a greater risk of fire.

 The aluminum lug is made using 100% aluminum.
 It is was one of the first wire connection that was used back in the 1960s.

 This was just after the innovation and during that time, aluminum was one of the first metals to be used.